masterborn/masterborn-blog/src/content/Debunking_the_CTO_myths.md

 ![Does_the_CTO_language_image](/assets/Debuking_the_CTO_myths/Does_the_CTO_language.jpg)

 **Przemysław Królik:** Many people learn programming languages at university or by other means – but the data structures and semantics that are shared between them, helps you a lot at work.
-This gives you some solid base for learning other languages.
+This gives you a solid base for learning other languages.
 At university I learned lots of programming languages myself: Java, C#, ASP.NET, JavaScript, Haskell, Ruby on Rails and Python and the list goes on and on.
 For example, while I am by no means a JavaScript master, I know just enough to be dangerous with the people I work with.
 I think I know the advantages and disadvantages of each programming language.
 I know where to apply a language, but again, would never consider myself a programming expert.
 And that’s ok.